CANopenNode/CANopenSocket/README.md

 books, data sheet of some CANopen device, standard CiA 301(it's free), etc.
 Then you can enter the big world of [CANopen devices](http://can-newsletter.org/hardware).

-With [CANopenNode](https://github.com/CANopenNode/CANopenNode) you can also design your own.
+With [CANopenNode](https://github.com/CANopenNode/CANopenNode) you can also design your own device.
 There are many very useful and high quality specifications for different [device profiles](http://www.can-cia.org/standardization/specifications/), some of them are public and free to download.

 Here we played with virtual CAN interface and result shows as pixels on screen.
 If you connect real CAN interface to your computer, things may become dangerous.
 Keep control on your machines!